NIX369/CV_Challenge/README.md

 # Final Remarks:

-It was an interesting challenge to detect defects on the stell surface using computer vision.
+It was an interesting challenge to detect physical defects on the steel surface using computer vision.

 I am currently in the middle of the final exams of my Master's degree and I was not able to put in the full time to create a new dataset and fix the issues as mentioned above.